Dre Campbell Farm

 18 Plants That Repel Flies

 You may be surprised to find that some of the plants that can help keep flies away are probably already growing in your yard.
-Things like lavender, basil, catnip, and rosemary contain natural oils that flies and other insects find unpleasant and will avoid.
+Plants like lavender, basil, catnip, and rosemary contain natural oils that flies and other insects find unpleasant and will avoid.

 1. Basil